 Homemade Whipped Cream

-1 cup heavy whipping cream
+- 1 cup heavy whipping cream

-3 to 4 Tablespoons sugar
+- 3 to 4 Tablespoons sugar

-1 tsp. vanilla
+- 1 tsp. vanilla

-2. Beat on medium speed just until soft peaks are formed.
+- Beat on medium speed just until soft peaks are formed.

-3. Add sugar and continue mixing until stiff peaks form.
+- Add sugar and continue mixing until stiff peaks form.

-4. Stir in vanilla.
+- Stir in vanilla.

-5. Store refrigerated.
+- Store refrigerated.

-- If you buy raw milk, you can also use the cream from it to make whipped cream.
+* While you can store whipped cream in the fridge, it will usually get a bit runny as it sits.
+So it works best if you wait to make it until you are ready to use it. ** If you buy raw milk, you can also use the cream from it to make whipped cream.
 Just be sure to let the milk stand for several days so the cream separates out really well.
 Then use only the thickest cream from the very top, making sure not to get any milk in it at all.
 If your cream gets milk in it, you won't be able to get it to thicken.